Buyers beware… you are the consumer, and you have rights.

 This policy is even less defendable where the karate system

 is a sport and promotes competition.
-Why should one pay a belt test, when his
+Why should one pay for a belt test, when his

 or her advancement is determined by competition?
 Judo set the honorable